-If you want to legally work in Canada (and access some government services/benefits) you need a Social Auto Insurance Number card (SIN).
+If you want to legally work in Canada (and access some government services/benefits) you need a Social Insurance Number (SIN).

 Want to apply now?
-Find out how to get a SIN card.
+Find out how to get a SIN.

 When, and with whom, should I share my SIN?

 There are a few times that you have to share your SIN.
 These include:

 - When you get a job and your employer asks you for you SIN.
 You need to give your employers your SIN so you can be paid, and work legally in Canada.

 - When you are applying for government services (including, OSAP and Ontario Works, for example)

 There are some times when you will be asked to share your SIN.
 When you are opening a bank account, or signing a lease for an apartment, you might be asked for you SIN.
 In those cases, you don't need to give your SIN.
 It's your right to refuse.
 This is really important, because your SIN is a major identity document, so be careful when giving it away so you don’t have your identity stolen!